martinfrommel/dose-bot/README.md

 ## 🤖 CI/CD (Gitea Actions + Coolify)

-This repo includes basic Gitea Actions workflows:
+This repo includes basic Gitea Actions workflows for reference:

 - CI: runs on pushes to `master` and on PRs: `.gitea/workflows/ci.yml`
 - Deploy: runs on tag pushes matching `0.*.*`: `.gitea/workflows/deploy.yml`

+These are configured for our internal deployment, but feel free to adapt them for your own setup.
 To enable deployments via Coolify, add these **repository secrets** in Gitea:

 - `COOLIFY_WEBHOOK_DEMO`: webhook URL for the public/demo app
 - `COOLIFY_WEBHOOK_PRIVATE`: webhook URL for the private app

+If your Coolify deploy endpoint requires authentication (recommended), also add:

+- `COOLIFY_TOKEN_DEMO`: Coolify API token used as `Authorization: Bearer ...` for the demo deploy trigger
+- `COOLIFY_TOKEN_PRIVATE`: Coolify API token used as `Authorization: Bearer ...` for the private deploy trigger

 On a successful tag build, the deploy workflow POSTs to both webhooks (if set).